vtphan/fmic/README.md

 ## Guess which sequence contains a pair of queries
 ```
-	seq := saved_idx.Guess(q1, q2, randomized_round)
+	seq := saved_idx.Guess(q1, q2, randomized_round, maxInsert)
 ```

 Assumptions:

-+ q1 and q2 are close to each other.
-Their distances must be smaller than maxInsert.
++ q1 and q2 are close to each other;  they should not be at most maxInsert characters apart from each other.

 ## Features